eleven41/deploy-secrets/README.md

 ## AWS IAM Policies

-The AWS IAM user or role used to **put** values, requires the following policy:
+The AWS IAM user or role used to **put and delete** values, requires the following policy:

 ```json
 {